 However, more often than not, the executors are members of the deceased person’s close family.
 Executors who are not professional executors cannot charge for their time but can seek reimbursement of reasonable expenses they incur.Contact Us

 Can one executor act without the other?

-Generally, the executors will need to act ‘as one’ (i.e. jointly) especially when selling land belonging to the estate.
+Generally, one executor cannot act without the other.
+The executors will need to act ‘as one’ (i.e. jointly) especially when selling land belonging to the estate.
 They will need to agree about anything they propose to do.

 However, when dealing with cash and personal items, the executors can act individually as well as together (acting ‘jointly and severally’) although any other executor should be informed about what is going on.